 Preheat oven to 350° F.

 In a bowl, combine the corn, chilis, red pepper, Monterey Jack cheese and fresh jalapeño.
-Stir in the mayo and grated Parmesan cheese.
+Stir in the mayo and grated Cotija or Parmesan cheese.
+Mix well.

-Transfer to an ungreased 2-qt. baking dish and level.
-Sprinkle the top with the black olives.
-Bake uncovered for 30 minutes or until heated through, slightly brown and bubbly, and most of the liquid has cooked off.
-Remove from the oven and let stand for ten minutes to set, before serving.
+Transfer to an ungreased 2-qt. square baking dish and level with a spatula.
+Sprinkle the black olives on top.
+Bake uncovered for 30-40 minutes or until heated through, slightly brown and bubbly, with most of the liquid cooked off.
+Remove from the oven and let stand for ten minutes to set before serving.

 Serve hot with tortilla chips or party crackers.